|How can I be Competitive for Dental School?|

 Admission to Dental school is a highly competitive process.
 It is vitally important that Pre-Dental students prepare themselves to be competitive applicants during their undergraduate years.

-Applicants are evaluated on a holistic level, with consideration on GPA, DAT scores, Dental shadowing, volunteer, and leadership experiences.
+Applicants are evaluated on a holistic level, with consideration on GPA, DAT scores, Dental shadowing, volunteer, research, and leadership experiences.

 Work closely with your Pre-Health counselor who can assist you with: